Ceramicwhite/grants-dashboard/docs/Frequently-Asked-Questions.md

 ### Can I have more than two open grants?

 If one of the team members is part of another team that has been awarded a grant that will not disqualify the team applying for a grant.
-Individuals applying for a grant will most likely be asked to complete the first grant before approval of the second solo grant applied for.
+Individuals applying for a grant must complete the first grant before approval of the second solo grant applied for.

 ### If you prefer to remain anonymous are you still able to be awarded a grant?